discocube/weaver/README.md

 <br>
 <a name="section-d"></a>
 ## Plotting the solution  [⇪](#toc)
-The solution can be plotted using pandas, numpy and plotly.
-I've put together an easy to use python module: https://github.com/discocube/plot_solution to plot and very the solution visually instead of only programmatically.
+The solution can be plotted using this python module: https://github.com/discocube/plot_solution to visualize and check the solution.
 <br>
 <br>
 <br>